Mashape/previewer/README.md

 10. docker ps #should see proxy-nginx and the docker-compose containers running
 11. create an ELB.
 Use port 5000 as the health check and send traffic from 80 to 8111
 12. setup R53 to point to the ELB ( https://mashape.signin.aws.amazon.com/console )

+## Adding Your IP

+Login to 705622348339.signin.aws.amazon.com/console and edit the security group sg-79786d09.
+Be sure to note in the description `who - where` the IP exception is for